Zamora F.C.

-Zamora Fútbol Club is a Venezuelan football club in Barinas.
+Zamora Fútbol Club is a Venezuelan football club in Barinas and playing in the Venezuelan Primera División.
+It plays its home matches at the Estadio Agustín Tovar.

 History

 Zamora Fútbol Club was founded in 2002.
 After being in the Second Division for several years the club was promoted to the First Division after finishing as runners-up in the Second Division in the 2005–06 season.
 Zamora FC have been champions 4 times (2013, 2014, 2016, 2018).